reddy-epk/CryptoCurrency-Tracker/README.md

 <summary>Click to view</summary>
 <br>

-- To display the animated loader, we need to import the `Loader` component using the below statement
+- To display the animated loader, import the `Loader` component using the below statement

   ```jsx
   import Loader from 'react-loader-spinner'